anushkakapur/A-B-Testing/README.md

-# A/B-Testing
+A/B testing is a way to compare two versions of things to figure out which performs better.
+These things could range from websites, applicatons or marketing campaigns.

-Performed A-B testing in Python to ascertain which marketing campaign promotion performed better.
+This repository contains the steps to perform A-B tests in Python to ascertain which marketing promotion performed better.

-The code walks through the various steps to perform an A-B test.